Our grants can help voluntary, community, arts, sports and youth groups provide projects for the benefit of local people.

-You will need to start work on the project within three months and complete it within a year of approval, unless we have agreed in writing special arrangements.
+You will need to start work on the project within six months of the award and complete it within the timescale stated on your application, unless we have agreed in writing special arrangements.

 You must only use your grant for the purpose you applied for.
 We will only release funding for the agreed elements shown on the acceptance form.

-Once the project is complete, you will have to give us a short report.
+Within three months of payment of the grant, you will have to give us a short report.
 To help with this, we will provide you with a feedback form template.

 Help for your project